 I’ve applied to job after job in Los Angeles, San Francisco, and other areas in California because it seemed rational.
 We all need a job.
 And you can’t really get one in a place you aren’t in.

-By the time I found my way back to the Home Depot where this story began (to use their wi-fi to figure out my next steps), I decided to move to New York.
+By the time I found my way back to the Home Depot where this story began (to use their wi-fi to figure out my next steps – struggle is real indeed), I mentally decided to move to New York.

 California for me had been a safety net, in case New York never came true.
 But the safety net wasn’t even there, so why stay?

 I’ll walk dogs.
+Baby sit for rich families.
+Work at a convenient store.
 I’ll eat a can of beans for breakfast, lunch, and dinner.
-I’ll at least try.
+I’ll try.
 Try my hardest.

-I guess the point of all of this is to tell all of my fellow college graduates in the same position to never give up.
-To not mistake being lost as being worthless.
-To not limit ourselves to safety nets.
+I guess the point of all of this is to tell my fellow college graduates to never give up.
+I mean, things aren’t supposed to just work out.
+At least, I don’t think they’re supposed to.

-Maybe these rejections, driving 12 miles the wrong direction because Sprint is dead, being dropped from the company you thought you were the perfect fit for, are the detours that our future selves will be grateful for.
+Maybe these rejections, driving 12 miles the wrong direction because Sprint is the worst, being dropped from the company you thought you were the perfect fit for, are the detours that our future selves will be grateful for.
 The opening sentences to the most exciting chapters.